WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 The takeaway here is: are you willing to wait?
 Pressure-treated lumber must dry out, “seasoned,” or “cured,” whatever you call it before it can be primed or painted.
 This process takes about 3 to 4 months or longer during winter, up to 6 months, before the moisture levels drop.

-So, say you’ve recently purchased a pressure treated log cabin or shed—just let the wood be.
+So, say you’re looking at buying a pressure treated log cabin or shed—just let the wood be.
 The same applies if you’ve picked up a few treated lumber pieces from the hardware store.
 After a few months, give it a moisture test by sprinkling some water on the surface.
 If the water soaks into the wood, it’s ready to coat.
 It needs more time if the water beads up and won’t saturate.

 What Happens if You Paint It Too Soon?